QuEST-Kit/QuEST/examples/tutorial.md

 # Compiling

-To compile, copy the [makefile](makefileImproved) to the same folder as your code.
+To compile, copy the [makefile](makefile) to the same folder as your code.

-> Rename the file to `makefile` if necessary

 Edit the makefile, letting `MY_C_SOURCES` be a space-separated list of your source files, `EXE` be the name of the output executable, and `QUEST_DIR` point to the folder which contains `qubits.h`.